 - Development of a visualization tool (www.agraratlas.de) to analyze the land use and live stock densities

 We use geographic and geo-referenced methods, linked to the tools if the data preparation for the model analysis, to harmonize breaks in structures and new classifications, to close data gaps, and to derive a data set which is consistent over time and regions.

-2010 – district data of the Farm Structure Survey (FSS) of the statistical offices of the federal states and cluster estimations on basis of the Forschungsdatenzentrums (FDZ), the FSS of the statistical offices of the federation and the federal states;
+2010 until 2020 – district data of the Farm Structure Survey (FSS) of the statistical offices of the federal states and cluster estimations on basis of the research data centre (RDC), the FSS of the statistical offices of the federation and the federal states;

-1999 until 2007 – district data and cluster estimators on basis of the FDZ, the statistical offices of the federation and the federal states – AfiD-Panel Agrar;
+1999 until 2007 – district data and cluster estimators on basis of the RDC, the statistical offices of the federation and the federal states – AfiD-Panel Agrar;

 The results of the project are published at the web site www.agraratlas.de.
-Additionally, an atlas of different maps will be prepared, which can here be downloaded.
 The methodological approach and the validation results can be found in the publications listed below.